domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If possible, you should try not to use use the words "if possible", should", or "try". ;--)

 At any given moment, it's best to look within & do whatever you feel like doing, even if that's nothing at all.
-(Obviously, sometime "life" gets in the way.)
+(Obviously, sometimes "life" gets in the way.)

 FOCUS.
 Keep coding!